-All of these questions will be important to assess how easily your dog can be trained and if your dog is safe enough to take out in public and still be able to focus on you.
+All of these questions will be important to determine how easily your dog can be trained and if your dog is safe enough to take out in public and still be able to focus on you.
 Some dogs are ready to jump right in, others may need a little extra help, and some would just be too overwhelmed to make a good service dog.

 Assessing your dog

-Online from anywhere you live
+Online from anywhere, you live

 Assessing your dog’s potential and your needs

 Testing gives us an idea of your dogs’ potential to be trained as your service dog